sargentogato/Tetris-sg/README.md

 Thanks to Javier Muñiz(javiermunizyt on github) for his excelent HTML5 and JavaScript course, without it perhaps it wouldn't be posible this tetris.

+### How to play
+**To move the pieces, you just need the arrow buttons** Left
+Right
+Down

+To rotate the piece press **Space bar**.

+When you lose the game will reset again.
+For the moment there aren't any level.
+The obtained point are not stored.

 **by Sargentogato**